 Meet the Previous Winners

-Jenny Davies and Kevin Clark were the talented winners of our 2014 Design a Sex Toy Competition, with a blowjob simulator and a gyroscopic-motion vibrator in the repertoire of their new and exciting designs.
+Sue Ehret, Sam Bickerdike and A. Waite were the talented winners of our 2015 Design a Sex Toy Competition, with a male masturbator, an app-controlled vibrator and an adult onesie in the repertoire of their new and exciting designs.

 You may also be familiar with a guy named Trevor Murphy who invented the Sqweel, a revolutionary oral sex simulator.
 Need inspiration?
 Let’s quiz Trevor on his winning design!

 What inspired you to enter Lovehoney's Design a Sex Toy Competition (besides the prize money!)?